 In November 2018, US full-stack InsurTech Lemonade announced that it is coming to Europe and the FT reported on Thursday that it had raised $300m to help with this.
 The round was led by SoftBank, Google Ventures and Allianz.
 In a previous blog post we cited this as an example of how well-funded US InsurTechs could make life uncomfortable for insurers and brokers who have underinvested in digital.
 But there is another aspect of Lemonade’s arrival in Europe that should interest incumbents: what it means for global operating models.

 It is true that insurance incumbents – like most established industries – are organised geographically.
 Regions and countries are the ‘primary organising factor’.
 This has historically made sense: a Munich-based, Bavarian-speaking individual is best placed to cover the Bavarian salesforce, and that person needs to be plugged into a market-focused infrastructure.
-For example, companies need sales handbooks that are compliant with local regulation, and processes need to enable local requirements such as the vehicle registration process and links to local claims and fraud databases.
+For example, companies need sales handbooks that are compliant with local regulations, and processes need to enable local requirements such as the vehicle registration process and links to local claims and fraud databases.

 There is, in other words, a lot of local custom and complexity which has contributed strongly to geography being embedded as the ‘primary organising factor’.
 Lemonade’s expansion into Europe will, we believe, provide empirical evidence about whether this continues to be the right model.